Ivica Skelin: Return to the Netherlands

 On 4 September 2018 Skelin returned to the Netherlands by signing a one-year contract with the New Heroes Den Bosch.
 Under him, the Heroes finished third in the regular season and were eliminated in the semifinals by the later champions Landstede.
 His contract was not renewed after the season.

 Return to Split

 On 8 December 2019 following the departure of Ante Grgurević, Skelin was appointed as the head coach of Split for the third time in his coaching career.
 Under his leadership the club managed to secure its place in the 2020–21 ABA League First Division and win the second place of the 2021 Croatian National Cup.

 On 17 February 2021 following a 70–79 loss to Zadar in the national cup final, Skelin was fired from Split.

 Poland

 On June 9, 2021, he has signed with Twarde Pierniki Toruń of the Polish Basketball League.

 Antwerp Giants

 On May 10, 2022, Skelin signed a 2-year contract with Telenet Giants Antwerp of the BNXT League.
 On 12 March 2023, Skelin and the Giants won the Belgian Cup after beating BC Oostende in the final.

+Return to Poland

+On June 5, 2024, Skelin joined Legia Warsaw of the Polish Basketball League (PLK).